-We are committed to undertaking regular reviews of our procurement and supply chain management procedures to ensure that we are doing everything we can to identify, assess, mitigate and address modern slavery risks, and this commitment will be reflected in successive Judo MSA statements.
+We are also committed to:

+- undertaking regular reviews of our procurement and supply chain management procedures to ensure that we are doing everything we can to identify, assess, mitigate and address modern slavery risks, and this commitment will be reflected in successive Judo MSA statements. - assessing, mitigating and addressing any modern slavery issues raised through complaints or whistleblower reports. - refining the format and content of our modern slavery questionnaire to seek to ensure more responsiveness from potentially higher to medium risk suppliers or proposed suppliers and better integrating the questionnaire into our due diligence processes.